-A few of the cancer types have been already cured, including Prostate, Testicular, Melanoma, Thyroid and Breast cancer (early stage).
+A few of the cancer types have already been cured, including Prostate, Testicular, Melanoma, Thyroid, and Breast cancer (early stage).
 And for those that can’t be cured, treatments can help control the disease, giving patients extra precious time.

 7. Will We Ever Run Out Of New Music?

 Short Answer: No, although the combination of all possible tones is finite.